Sayaka Kanda: Personal life

 In May 2017, Kanda married actor Mitsu Murata.
 Kanda announced their divorce in December 2019.
 Kanda was in a relationship with actor Takahisa Maeyama after co-starring in the stage adaptation of Crest of the Royal Family in August 2021.
 The two dated with the intention of marriage due to their age.
 In 2024, Maeyama stated that they only dated for two months and had ended their relationship by the time they had starred together in the Japanese production of My Fair Lady in November 2021.

 Death

 On December 18, 2021, Kanda was found unconscious in the outer garden on the fourteenth floor of a hotel in Chūō ward, Sapporo.
-She was later pronounced dead at a hospital.
+She later died at a hospital at the age of 35.
 The cause of death was determined to be traumatic shock by the Sapporo Central Police Station, which also said that she had fallen from her room in the upper floors of the hotel.
 Kanda's remains were cremated and her family kept her ashes at home.
 A report from Shūkan Bunshun claimed she committed suicide following vocal cord issues as well as issues with her relationship with Maeyama.